IMJLA/Adsi/docs/en-US/Get-CurrentDomain.md

 ```

 ## DESCRIPTION
-Works only on domain-joined systems
+Works only on domain-joined systems, otherwise returns nothing

 ## EXAMPLES